MahajanPreksha/Backend-Development/README.md

 > This layer is browser/app based and helps end users interact.
 - **Backend**: Data logic resides here.
 > This layer is called 'Brain' of the system.
-All complex computations occur here.
+> All complex computations occur here.
 Different languages are used.
-Examples:
+> Examples:
-1. Java/Spring
+> 1. Java/Spring
-2. Python/Django
+> 2. Python/Django
-3. JavaScript/Node.js, Express
+> 3. JavaScript/Node.js, Express.js
 - **Database**: Stores data

 ### 3 Different Layers of Backend